 The Group adheres to a multi-brand, multi-channel sales strategy wherein new and existing brands are promoted according to target customer segment (demographic base), price bracket and sales channel, thereby minimizing direct competition between brands under the Group umbrella.
 However, competition within the Group may arise in the course of promoting Group strategies to maximize the value of existing brands and accelerate the process of multi brand development, and such competition could adversely impact the operating results and financial position of the Group.
 As such, the Board of Directors is working to minimize these risks by establishing multiple key performance indicators for each brand and operation so as to confirm that each brand is producing expected results, and by monitoring the status of maintenance and management of originality at each brand.

 POLA INC., the core company of the Group’s Beauty Care segment, develops business based on consignment sales agreements.
 Securing sales partners under consignment sales agreements is an important activity for business expansion and something POLA constantly works on.
-However, if regulations under the Act on Specified Commercial Transactions are tightened or the labor environment changes and securing human resources becomes more difficult, the number of Beauty Director applicants may drop, creating the potential for a shortage of sales partners.
+However, if regulations under the Act on Specified Commercial Transactions are tightened or the labor environment changes, securing human resources may become more difficult, and the number of sales partner applicants may drop, etc., making it hard to secure sufficient human resources.
 Should this occur, the operating results and financial position of the Group could be adversely affected.
-For this reason, we are introducing new partnerships in addition to the existing consignment sales contracts, and will continue to explore new partnerships in the future.

 Strategic investment activities